Adroiti/docs-for-code-review-tools/Cppcheck/eraseDereference.md

-Pattern: Erase dereference
+Pattern: Assignment of invalid iterator

 Issue: -

 ## Description

-The iterator `iter` is invalid before being assigned.
+The iterator is invalid before being assigned.
 Dereferencing or comparing it with another iterator is invalid operation.

 ## Further Reading